MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/tutorial-1.md

 1. In the **Import Datasmith** drop-down list at the top of the screen, select **Import CAD**.

     ![Import CAD](media/import-cad.PNG "Import CAD")

+2. Import your model using one of the [approved file formats](https://aka.ms/UnrealDatasmithsoftware).

+    > [!NOTE]
+    > Using the beta file formats (.dwg, .wire, .gltf, and Autodesk Revit plug-in) may give you unwanted results.

+    file-formats SCREENSHOT GOES HERE

+3. In the **Datasmith Import Options** screen, use the default settings.

+    import-options SCREENSHOT GOES HERE

+## Reorient the model (if needed)

+Unreal uses Z as the up direction for its coordinates.

+If your model is imported with the wrong vertices up:

+1. Select the parent object for the 3D model in the World Outliner.

+2. Use the **Transform** tab to change the rotation.

+    transform-tab SCREENSHOT GOES HERE

+    Changing the X rotation on the **Transform** tab to -90 usually fixes this problem.

+## Export the model as an OBJ file

+1. On the **File** menu, select **Export All**.

+    export-all SCREENSHOT GOES HERE